OLD STATIONS

 The type of ceiling is recognizable to a lot of us as subject to random destruction.
 Luckily this one was too high up and public to be conveniently vandalized.

 Possibly the only surviving example from the "grey-scale International" rash of drawings.
-The columns haven't yet been written in.
+The giant rectangular columns haven't yet been written in.

 UNINSPIRED BREUER-INSPIRED BRUTALIST

-Not that I don't like Breuer, but it looks like a library built in the '60s that's already been torn down.
-It's center-centricity also defeats the multi-permeable glass surround purpose - fuhgeddaboudit
+Not that I don't like Breuer, but it looks like a small-town library from the '60s that's already been torn down.
+It's center-centricity also defeats the purpose of the multi-permeable glass surround... along with the nearest appearing large-finned respite of serene quietude - fuhgeddabbowdit

 (Click to enlarge)

-Empire State Development, with loading dock - recent drawing toned down, as pedestrian as possible, FX Collaborative WSP John McAslan & Partners
+Empire State Development, with loading docks.
+This more recent version toned down and pedestrian as possible.
+FX Collaborative WSP John McAslan & Partners

-Whereas Empire State Development et al didn't seem much interested in addressing loading dock issues, ASTM consulted with MSG about it.
+Whereas Empire State Development et al didn't seem much interested in addressing the issue of loading docks.
+ASTM consulted with MSG about it.

-Assuming the glass surround is located 20 feet from the blind wall (now lit in a pleasing white vertical motif) the surround and the columns (which support the roof) would be based in the travel lanes of 8th Avenue.
+Looks like a Symphony Concert.
+Assuming the glass surround is located a bare minimum of 20 feet from the blind wall - although it looks like 75 as viewed on the sides - the surround and its columns (which support the roof) would be based in the travel lanes of 8th Avenue.
 Perhaps we're looking at a potential enclosed taxi stand here, but I don't know about building columns in 8th Avenue.
-This simply leaves out any provision for vertical movement, by passengers or MSG attendees, and its easy to see how squeezing it into this scenario would be problematic.
+The Guastavino-vaulted taxi stand at Grand Central has been repurposed as a latrine.
+This drawing simply leaves out any provision for vertical movement.
 Courtesy of FX Collaborative WSP John McAslan + Partners

 If anything, the architect is trying to say that the theater's got to go.
-In an effort to make it more spacious they run the 33rd Street entrance out over the corner plaza, but still intend to keep the narrow provisions for vertical movement necessitated by the theater, as shown here within the extended entrance.
+In an effort to make it more spacious the 33rd Street entrance is run out over the corner plaza. (further than would be possible if they hadn't distorted the perspective) But they still intend to keep the narrow provisions for vertical movement necessitated by the theater, as shown here within the extended entrance as a hole in the wall.
 This is one of the most embarrassing drawings of the whole lot, but the previous version, now unavailable, was worse.
 Both have the perspective distorted for forward emphasis, and it's clear the issues of blind corners and potential hangouts were not considered.
-It all amounts to the architects telling the MTA to get a life and get rid of the theater.
+It all amounts to the architects telling the MTA to get a life and get rid of the theater!

 To: the MTA Board